Diamond Comb-footed

 wpe1.jpg (20257 bytes)

 Long-jawed Spiders are also known as Four-jawed Spiders.
-Notice the large jaws, they are the huge chelicerae and fangs of the spider.
 This spider builds small horizontal or inclined orb web about 20cm in diameters.
 The spider is light yellow to white in colour, with very long and thin legs.
 They are usually found next to the water.
-They build their webs at night and hide during the day.
+They build their webs at night and rest on leaves during the day.
 More information and pictures can be found in this page.

 Brown Long-jawed Spider